 A chemical peel is performed in a medical office as an outpatient procedure.
 Your skin will be thoroughly cleaned and then a layer of the chemical peel is applied to your skin’s surface.
 The medical professional may opt to apply more than one layer in some cases.

 With Lighter peels a tingling and warm sensation is experienced.
 Some deeper peels feel a slight burning for five or ten minutes after the chemicals are applied to the skin’s surface.
 In some cases, you may require pain medication if the peel is deep or extensive.

 Most people’s skin will appear pink.
 It will feel and look similar to a mild sunburn.
 In three to seven days a slight peeling of the skin will occur.
 A deep chemical peel may have more severe side effects.
 You should discuss what you can expect with the medical professional who will be performing the treatment.
 Some skin types react differently.

 It is generally advised that you avoid the sun for several weeks longer for deeper peels after a chemical peel to protect your newly developed skin and reduce the likelihood of any damage from UV light.
 Then be vigilant in your sun smart choices ongoing to protect your fresh new skin.

-At the Laser Skin & Vein Clinic, our medical professionals are trained in all aspects of a chemical peel.
-Please call today to book a consultation and discuss your many options to achieve the skin resurfacing look you desire.
+At Laser Skin & Vein Clinic, our medical professionals are trained in all aspects of a chemical peel.
+Please contact us today to book a consultation and discover your many options to achieve the skin resurfacing look you desire.